Infantium/infantium-phonegap/README.md

 `cordova plugins add https://github.com/WonkyStar/infantium-phonegap.git` if you want the latest version on Github.

 This will add all the necessary libs to your Android app (Infantium SDK etc.).
-It will also add Infantium's required permissions and receiver to your Android Manifest.
+It will also add Infantium's required permissions to your Android Manifest.

 Now your will have access to Infantium's SDK in `window.plugins.infantium`.
 You will find the functions' signatures in `www/infantium.js`.